startup-dreamer/NFT-Lending-Borrowing-protocol/README.md

 </p align = "center">

 # Aurum Protocol
-## Message: This is a Development branch (Subject to continuous development)
+## Message: Version 2 is currently under construction and undergoing continuous changes.
+Version 1, is stable and has already been deployed.
+You can check and test Version 1.
+I will make Version 2 deployable as soon as possible.
 ### Hardhat and Contract Testing
 - To run tests, point the terminal to the backend directory.
 - After installing all the required dependencies, use `npx hardhat test` to run the tests.